The Farmer’s Daughter: The tragedies of the past must inspire our future (republished for St Patrick’s Day)

 Bad harvest.
 Food shortage.
 Famine.

 For most Americans, these words have some meaning, but especially in a historical context.
-Thanks to the abundance of food supplies, we know little about the reality of such events and consider them to only occur in other parts of the world.
+Thanks to the abundance of food supplies, we know little regarding the reality of such events and consider them to only occur in other parts of the world.
 Even in 2012, when many farmers suffered from drought, most consumers probably didn’t notice it other than having to water their lawns more often.
 They were even able to see negligible price increases at the grocery store.

 But for much of human history, the reality of crop failure, scarcity, and famine has been at the forefront, and many important historical events that have shaped world politics and governments have resulted from food shortages.